xieyuheng/eoc.rkt/README.md

 # my-lisp.rkt

-Learn how to write compiler
-from [Essentials of Compilation](https://github.com/IUCompilerCourse/Essentials-of-Compilation).
+Learning how to write compiler from [Essentials of Compilation](https://github.com/IUCompilerCourse/Essentials-of-Compilation).

 ## Development